-The field of nursing is one of the few career paths with the ability to change roles by adding relatively little amounts of education.
-And not just education from a school, but even adding certifications or agreeing to do an RN training program within the workplace can drastically change the nurse’s day-to-day job duties.
-Because of this job flexibility many nurses work in the field until retirement, but may have worn many different hats along the way.
-This kind of flexibility is one of many reasons students choose nursing as a major.
+The field of nursing is one of the few career paths that can change roles by adding relatively little education.
+Not just education from a school but even adding certifications or agreeing to do an RN training program within the workplace can drastically change the nurse’s day-to-day job duties.
+Because of this job flexibility, many nurses work in the field until retirement but may have worn many hats.
+This flexibility is one of many reasons students choose nursing as a major.

-An Associate's degree is the minimum degree required to become a registered nurse but many nurses find they want to add to this degree through an RN to BSN (Bachelor's of Science in Nursing) bridge program.
+An Associate's degree is the minimum required to become a registered nurse, but many nurses find they want to add to this degree through an RN to BSN (Bachelor of Science in Nursing) bridge program.
 Others choose to earn the BSN through an accelerated direct entry BSN or a traditional 4-year program without becoming an RN first.

 Role of the BSN Educated Registered Nurse

-The BSN-educated RN may work in the same roles as the Associate's degree-educated RN plus a few more.
-Many large teaching hospitals only hire BSN-educated RNs or require Associate educated RNs to earn the BSN within a certain amount of time after hire.
+Many BSN programs offer career-specific majors which means that the BSN-educated RN may work in the same roles as the Associate's degree-educated RN, plus a few more.
+Many large teaching hospitals only hire BSN-educated RNs or require associate-educated RNs to earn the BSN within a specific time after hire.

 Roles for BSN educated RNs include: